 We are a late-stage biopharmaceutical company focused on developing and commercializing novel therapies for rare endocrine disorders with significant unmet medical need.
 We are initially developing our wholly-owned product candidate, tildacerfont, as the potential first non-steroidal therapy to offer markedly improved disease control and reduce steroid burden for patients suffering from classic congenital adrenal hyperplasia, or CAH.
 Classic CAH is a serious and life-threatening disease with no known novel therapies approved in approximately 50 years.
 In a 12-week Phase 2a proof-of-concept clinical trial, tildacerfont-treated adult patients suffering from classic CAH who had poor disease control despite being on standard of care therapy achieved approximately 80% reductions in hormones that are key indicators of poor disease control.
-Furthermore, 163 subjects across six clinical trials to date have been administered tildacerfont with no drug-related SAEs reported.
+Furthermore, we are developing tildacerfont for females suffering from a rare form of polycystic ovary syndrome, or PCOS, with primary adrenal androgen excess, representing 3-5% of females with PCOS (estimated to be 150,000 to 200,000 patients in the United States).
+171 subjects across seven clinical trials to date have been administered tildacerfont with no drug-related serious adverse events, or SAEs, reported.

-We have initiated a placebo-controlled, double-blind Phase 2b clinical trial in adult patients with classic CAH with poor disease control and anticipate topline results in the fourth quarter of 2021 or the first quarter of 2022.
-We have also initiated a second Phase 2b clinical trial in adult patients with classic CAH with good disease control focused on glucocorticoid reduction and anticipate topline results in the first half of 2022.
+We have initiated CAHmelia-203, a placebo-controlled, double-blind Phase 2b clinical trial in adult patients with classic CAH with poor disease control and anticipate topline results in the first half of 2022.
+We have also initiated CAHmelia-204, a second Phase 2b clinical trial in adult patients with classic CAH with good disease control focused on glucocorticoid reduction and anticipate topline results in the second half of 2022.
 Based on post-hoc analyses of our clinical data to date, we have chosen to target two distinct groups of classic CAH patients with either good disease control or poor disease control.
 These two groups, which together make up the entire classic CAH patient population, have differing disease challenges centered on excessive adrenal androgen levels or excessive glucocorticoid usage, both of which have the potential to be addressed by treatment with tildacerfont, if approved.
-We believe our strategy may enable us to observe clinically meaningful outcomes with fewer total patients studied.
+We believe our strategy to study CAH patients in these two enriched sub-populations may enable us to observe clinically meaningful outcomes.
 Additionally, we believe these two clinical trials will provide sufficient patient exposures for our registrational safety database.
-Assuming positive results in the glucocorticoid reduction trial, we plan to meet with the FDA and comparable foreign regulatory authorities in 2022 to discuss registration.
+Assuming positive results in CAHmelia-204, we plan to meet with the U.S. Food and Drug Administration, or FDA, and comparable foreign regulatory authorities to discuss registration.